hallissons/algorithms/README.md

 ```

 - Its based on BFS's principles.
-- The naive implementation takes O(m*n), but it can be improved using the correct data structure (e.g.: heap).
+- The naive implementation takes O(m*n), but it can be improved using the correct data structure (e.g.: heap/priority queues) which takes the running time down to O(m) + the priority queues operations for each Ith element.
 - Lines 18-20 implements a technique called "relaxing" where each vertex is relaxed when a new path is found navigating through the vertices.
 - The algorithm can be optimized using fibonacci heap, topological sort or priority queues.
 When the optimization is done using fibonacci heap, the running time can be O(m log(n)).
 - The longest path can be found inverting the initialization to -INFINITY and inverting the logic described on the relaxing steps.